The reforms explained...

 What are the covered sectors and assets?

-This infographic provides a simplified visual presentation of the different “critical infrastructure assets” or “critical infrastructure sectors assets” which are or will be captured by new obligations or powers under the Act.
+The above provides a simplified visual presentation of the different “critical infrastructure assets” or “critical infrastructure sectors assets” which are or will be captured by new obligations or powers under the Act (further described below).

 Hover over the different obligations or powers to reveal the assets or sectors covered.
 For more information about how the Act will apply to a specific asset, hover over the box for that asset.